Salmon Homecoming at Oxbow Regional Park, October 13 and 14, 2018

 Witness the ancient cycle of Chinook salmon returning to the river of their birth to spawn, creating the next generation.
 Salmon Homecoming is a collaboration with the Native American community to honor the salmon by sharing traditional sciences, stories, songs and salmon baking.
 Come out to Oxbow Regional Park to spot the salmon in the Sandy River, a designated National Wild and Scenic River.
 Learn about and enjoy the 1,000 acres of old-growth forest, hiking trails, river beaches and wildlife.

 All Salmon Homecoming events are free; registration is not required. $5 per vehicle ($7 per bus) fee.

 11 a.m. to 4 p.m.

-Join naturalists at the river’s edge; they'll help you spot spawning salmon and tell you about the salmon's behavior and life cycle.
-Borrow a pair of polarized fish-viewing glasses onsite.
-The trail to salmon viewing is unpaved and fairly level.
+Join Metro staff, volunteers and community members at the river’s edge.
+Get help spotting spawning salmon and learn about the behavior and life cycle of salmon.
+Borrow a pair of polarized glasses for the best fish viewing.
 Suitable for all ages.

 Explore the incredible diversity of fungi in Oxbow’s ancient forest.
-In this hands-on, beginners class, learn the basics of mushrooms and other fungi.
-Suitable for ages 12 and older.
-Meet at Alder Shelter (group picnic area A) at 1:45 p.m.
+In this hands-on beginners class learn the basics of mushrooms and other fungi.
+This is not an edible mushroom class.
+Suitable for ages 8 and older.